 On the other side of the globe, any IP strategy needs to address the US separately.
 The national rules and practices there are like no others in the world, and deserve not only attention but also specific budget for overcoming hurdles such as: the need to adapt the specification of goods/services to the local practice; to provide the correct evidence of use to obtain registration; and/or to file adequate and timely Declaration of Uses for keeping a trademark registration alive.

-Back closer to home, the final provisions of the EU’s trademark reform came into effect on 1 October this year.
+Back closer to home, the final provisions of the EU’s trademark reform came into effect on 1 October last year.
 Alongside reform targeted at bringing more uniformity to IP practices across the EU, the EUIPO also introduced several important initiatives; namely, (1) changes to the rules for graphical representation, which should give non-traditional trademarks a real chance to thrive; and (2), the creation of a certification mark registration system, which will be of particular interest to industries where consumers are increasingly concentrating on quality, environmental and ethical issues.

 Finally, it’s impossible to consider trademarks in the EU without mentioning Brexit.
 However, while there are many questions being raised at this point, there are absolutely no certainties, and this puts companies in a regrettably difficult position.
 (For our latest update, please see 'Brexit – what will it mean for your IP?').